LemurTech22/COSC-4368-SmartWatt-/README.md

 Have a virtual environment set up to plot

-further questions please let Jose know
+further questions please feel free to reach out to any collaborators.